THE RANCH HOUSE

 No mother should have to choose between her child and her freedom.

 According to the National Trafficking Sheltered Alliance’s “National Practices Survey Report of 2017,” the #1 reason among participating agencies for a woman to be declined from their program was that she had children in her custody.
 This accounted for 61.7% of the surveyed declines.

 The Ranch House is one of very few homes in the United States equipped to take in both mothers and their children, helping fill a much-needed service gap and end cycles of abuse and exploitation for generations to come.

 Here, she and her kiddos receive healing, education and life skills in a safe environment.

 "When I got pregnant, I didn't know what to do and I didn't want to believe it.
 I felt so lost and alone.
 When I found out I got accepted here, I felt so relieved.
 When there was no hope, they gave me hope.
 I feel important for the first time in years!"

 WHO WE SERVE

-Sexually-exploited women 18+, pregnant or with children ages 4 and under.
+Sexually-exploited women 18+, pregnant or with young children.

 HOW WE SERVE